Help improve your bottom line with these tax mitigation strategies.

 It’s almost time to close the books on another tax year, but it’s also time to be open to the many opportunities designed to alleviate your tax burden.
 Here are a few to get the ball rolling.
 While these are by no means exhaustive, they should be enough to get you started when it comes to tax-saving tactics that could work for you and your business.
 With a complex and ever-changing tax code, it’s a good idea to schedule a meeting with your financial advisor and tax professional.

 Section 179 of the IRS tax code was created to encourage businesses to invest in themselves.
-It allows businesses to deduct the full purchase price of qualifying equipment and/or software purchased or financed during the tax year from your gross income.
-This deduction of up to $1,040,000 is good on new and used equipment, as well as off-the-shelf software.
-To take the deduction for tax year 2020, the equipment must be financed or purchased and put into service before the end of the calendar year.
+It allows businesses to deduct from gross income the full purchase price of qualifying equipment and/or software purchased or financed during the tax year.
+This deduction of up to $1,050,000 is good on new and used equipment, as well as off-the-shelf software.
+To take the deduction for tax year 2021, the equipment must be financed or purchased and put into service before the end of the calendar year.

 Obviously, any income you receive by Dec.
 31 counts as income for the current year, but there are ways to put off income to the next tax year and also reduce your adjusted gross income this year.
 There are several strategies to increase deductions now if you expect your income to be at the same or a lower rate next year.
 For example, you can send your invoices out a few days later in December to delay receiving payment until January.
 Conversely, you can prepay some bills that are due in January to take the deduction for this tax year.
 A little foresight here can add up to big tax savings.